The BAIT team reports to and is chaired by Darrelene Rachavong, Vice President for Student Affairs.

 BAIT recommendations will be made through the chair of the BAIT or his/her designee through appropriate administrative channels.

-When a violation of the student code of conduct is identified, the Dean of Students will pursue the matter in accordance with Policy UTDSP5003, Student Discipline and Conduct.
+When a violation of the student code of conduct is identified, the Dean of Students will pursue the matter in accordance with Policy UTDSP5003, Student Code of Conduct.

 Following a case management evaluation and subsequent recommendation, the team will meet to debrief and evaluate the outcome of the situation.